A few years ago I first heard of a new breed of automated investing services, what those in the financial media like to call robo-advisors.

 So the fees boil down to this at Wealthfront:

-HOW TO SAVE MORE TIP 1: Sign up via this exclusive Bible Money Matters link, and you'll receive an added $5,000 dollars managed for free (total of $15,000)!
-So if you have $20,000 in your account and you signed up via our link, you'll have no annual fees for the first $15,000, and a flat 0.25% annual fee on the remaining $5,000.
+HOW TO SAVE MORE TIP 1: Sign up via this exclusive Bible Money Matters link, and you’ll receive $5,000 dollars managed for free!
+So if you have $10,000 in your account and you signed up via our link, you’ll have no annual fees for the first $5,000, and a flat 0.25% annual fee on the remaining $5,000.

 The Nuts & Bolts Of Using Wealthfront